christoffer/readmill-java-wrapper/README.md

 are also available for endpoints with other verbs.

 Finish building a request by calling `.fetch()`.
 This sends the request to the server and parses the result as a JSON object.
-If you don't care about the response then you can use `send()` which performs the request but does not return anything.

 All responses from Readmill are wrapped in a key that determines the type of the object.
 For example, the `/me` endpoint above returns a user, and the json